 Training

 Live fire is some of the most exciting and valuable training that firefighters can get.
 However, safe, effective, repeatable, NFPA 1403 compliant training requires an immense amount of experience and coordination.
 The ability to conduct this type of training well is a skill set in itself and has little to do with how effective a department is at fighting fires.
 Evolutions on the fly and the “campfire in a corner” should be a thing of the past.
-A formal training program that is based on scientifically proven principles of adult learning and stress inoculation needs to be the standard.
-A skilled cadre of experienced instructors is essential to an effective and safe learning environment.
-Our training presents students with realistic fire behavior and has them engage with the fire in a way that develops an appropriate mental mindset for firefighting.
-The skills developed during our courses will prepare the student to effectively perform interior operations.
+A formal training program that is based on scientifically proven principles of adult learning and stress inoculation delivered by a skilled cadre of experienced instructors is essential to an effective and safe learning environment.

-WCFT offers a train-the-trainer course for departments that wish to adopt our techniques, policies, and procedures.
+WCFT offers train-the-trainer courses in both fixed facility and acquired structure live fire training for departments that wish to adopt our techniques, policies, and procedures.

 Training Philosophy